MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-checker.md

 ---
-title: "Identify and fix customer issues with a portal in Dynamics 365 for Customer Engagement | MicrosoftDocs"
+title: "Identify and fix customer issues with a portal | MicrosoftDocs"
 description: "Learn to identify and fix customer issues with a portal."
 author: sbmjais
 manager: shujoshi